Index | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 | 23 | 24

 Mulder and Scully are called out to the Olympic National Forest in northwest Washington state to investigate the possible involvement of an ecoterrorist group in the disappearance of a logging crew.
-There, they meet Larry Moore, a park ranger who's also investigating the disappearance, Steve Humphreys, the head of the logging company, and Doug Spinney, the leader of the ecoterrorists suspected in the loggers' disappearance.
+There, they meet Larry Moore (Jason Beghe), a park ranger who's also investigating the disappearance, Steve Humphreys, the head of security for the logging company, and Doug Spinney (Titus Welliver), the leader of the ecoterrorists suspected in the loggers' disappearance.
 Instead of ecoterrorism, however, they instead find a new species of insect that was accidentally released by the loggers when they chopped down an old-growth tree, which swarms at night and cocoons its victims alive.
-And given that the tires on Moore's truck are busted, they're all now trapped in the forest with a dwindling supply of fuel for the generator...
+And given that the tires on Moore's truck are blown, they're all now trapped in the forest with a dwindling supply of fuel for the generator...

 - All Webbed Up: How the victims are found.